-If employees don’t understand what we’re doing, we can’t sell or share this story to others.
-Every employee must know about their mission and the values which our work and actions are based on.
+If employees don’t understand what we’re doing, we can’t sell or share this story with others.
+Every employee must know about their mission and the values on which our work and actions are based on.

 The more freedom people have, the more creative they are.
 One of our core beliefs is that Slovenians could be more daring – considering what we know and what we have.

 In addition to the lack of cooperation, which is also characteristic of Slovenians, this lack of ability to be daring is probably quite a problem.